 If you’re experiencing pain or difficulty due to a toe deformity, Dr. Spitz can provide the treatment you need!

 Why Do Bunions and Hammertoes Need Treatment?

 Our bodies are remarkable when it comes to healing processes.
-In fact, we’re even able to take advantage of this fact in our platelet rich plasma (PRP) therapy.

 Even with that being the case, bunions and hammertoes don’t go away on their own.
 Rather, they’re progressive deformities—and this means they will continue to worsen over time (when left unaddressed).

 Given those factors, it’s wise to have these conditions treated at the earliest possible opportunity.

 How Can You Recognize a Bunion or Hammertoe?